Main menu

 Tachymeter scale - why and how?

 The tachymeter scale is based on the formula: Speed = distance / time.
-The scale was developed to perform this calculation automatically when using the stopwatch function of the watch.
+The scale was developed so that it performs this calculation automatically when the stopwatch function of the watch is used.

 The speed displayed in the airplane rarely corresponds to the speed over ground flown.
 With a tachymeter scale, a pilot can determine his speed based on a known distance.
 To do this, he stops the time he needs to cover a distance of 1 km, for example.